Written by Hennadiy Kutsenko and Anu Nijhawan

 All or Substantially All—Part of a Business

 The new asset acquisition continuity rule mandates that the FMV of the acquired assets constitute all or substantially all of the FMV of the property of the seller used by the seller in the course of carrying on business.
-The Canada Revenue Agency (CRA) generally interprets the words “all or substantially all”, including for other purposes of the CEWS regime, to mean 90 percent or more, although there is a case law supporting a slightly lower threshold in appropriate circumstances.
+The CRA generally interprets the words “all or substantially all”, including for purposes of the CEWS regime, to mean 90 percent or more, although there is a case law supporting a slightly lower threshold in appropriate circumstances.

 The wording of the provision suggests that there can be only one seller and that the substantial entirety of the seller's business be transferred.
 In contrast, certain other tax provisions using similar tests expressly permit the acquisition of substantially all of the assets of "part" of a business.
 On first blush, it does not appear the CEWS asset continuity test applies where only a part of a business is acquired or where an entire business is acquired from multiple (rather than only one) sellers (for example, co-venturers), effectively constraining numerous commercially viable asset acquisition arrangements.
+The CRA also appears to take the view that the sale of a division (even if stand-alone) of a taxpayer's business will not qualify if the FMV of the particular assets of that division does not constitute all or substantially all of the FMV of the property of the taxpayer used in the course of carrying on the business (see the updated CRA FAQ, Example 6-3).
 It thus appears that a purchaser of assets may not qualify for the CEWS due to circumstances outside of the purchaser's control.

 There is, however, some case law, in respect of other provisions of the ITA using similar language, which supports the position that the sale of a separate and distinct part of a multi-faceted business (that was found not to be interdependent on the other factions) qualified as a sale of all or substantially all of the property used in the carrying on of a business.
 On that basis, it is arguable that the new CEWS asset acquisition continuity rule should be interpreted to apply where there is a purchase and sale of “part” of a business, if such “part” can effectively constitute a separate business on its own.
-Nevertheless, this may not always be the case and the issue of multiple sellers of one business, such as co-venturers, may still be of concern.
+Accordingly, the CRA's view with respect to the sale of a division of a business, discussed above, may not be correct in law if the division can constitute a separate business on its own.
+Even in that case though, the issue of multiple sellers of one business, such as co-venturers, is still of concern.

 Main Purposes Test